f5devcentral/bigip_automation_examples/bigip/bigip_next/next_access/saml-federation/okta-IdP-http-connector/README.md

 ## Check Postman body and calls

-The collection in question `SAML-Okta-Signed Policy`
+The collection in question `SAML-Okta-Signed With HTTP Connector`, there's another collection with name `SAML-Okta-Signed With HTTP Connector (Authenticated)` which can be used when the API destination in question require Authentication/Authorization HTTP Connector call prior to the main risk fetch call.

 1. Login call to request access token which we will make use of in the subsequent calls.